trebisky/orangepi/README.md

 1. h5_hello_asm - hello world written entirely in assembly.
 2. h5_hello - hello world written in C
+3. h5_no_atf - U-Boot without ATF and secure mode

 After this, my efforts have transitioned to getting Kyu to run on the Orange Pi, so you should go there next.
 I will probably never